kineticfire-labs/semver-multi/README.md

 # Deploying

-The [Architecture](#architecture) section discusses the conceptual operation of *semver-multi* in a typical environment with CI server.
+The [Architecture and Operation](#architecture-and-operation) section discusses the conceptual operation of *semver-multi* in a typical environment with CI server.

 The following sections detail the deployment steps for *semver-multi*:
 1. [Setup semver-multi](#setup-semver-multi)